queens-satellite-team/Space-School/lab2/lab2.md

 `delay(100);`
 - The delay pauses the arduino's execution of the code at this line for the number of milliseconds specified.
 In this case we are waiting for 0.1s between telling the arduino board to continue.

+1. Click Start Simulation
-1. Open the serial monitor in Tinkercad and observe the values.
+2. Open the serial monitor in Tinkercad and observe the values.
-2. Click on the TMP36 sensor to make the temperature slider appear.
+3. Click on the TMP36 sensor to make the temperature slider appear.
-3. Play with the slider to see how the analog voltage value changes.
+4. Play with the slider to see how the analog voltage value changes.
-4. Verify your output with the photo below.
+5. Verify your output with the photo below.

 ![analog voltage reading](https://github.com/queens-satellite-team/Space-School/blob/60c58bc4ff0ed775c0aa3d22761b3a3bb9a68bf3/lab2/lab2-images/analog_voltage_reading.png)